 So how do you learn to wield words in this way?
 To use your language to paint a picture of the personality behind the product, giving your audience something to connect with and making them more likely to dole out their dough to you than to your competition?

-So you can stop blandly blending into the background – losing potential customers by the bucket-load – and start making the kind of connections that compel people to say yes to what you’re offering.
+That way you can stop blandly blending into the background – losing potential customers by the bucket-load – and start making the kind of connections that compel people to say yes to what you’re offering.